Bill to alter name of Laban Morris and sons John and William

-The whole purpose of this video is to explain who Laban Morris’s parents probably are and to correct the record of who they DEFINITELY AREN’T.
+The whole purpose of this post is to explain who Laban Morris’s parents probably are (or at least his father) and to correct the record of who they DEFINITELY AREN’T.

 Where Did the Mistake Originate?